MewsSystems/gitbook-connector-api/operations/serviceorders.md

 ## Add service order notes

-Adds note with a provided text to a specific service order.
+Adds one or more notes with a provided text to a specific service order.
 Service orders can be reservations or product orders.

 ### Request

-`[PlatformAddress]/api/connector/v1/serviceOrderNotes/Add`
+`[PlatformAddress]/api/connector/v1/serviceOrderNotes/add`

 ```javascript
 {